Travels with Charley: In the arts

-Veracity
+Criticism

-Steinbeck's narrative has been challenged as partly fictionalized.
-Bill Steigerwald, a former staff writer for Pittsburgh Post-Gazette and an associate editor for Pittsburgh Tribune-Review, followed the route as it is laid out in the Travels with Charley, and wrote about it in a 2011 article titled "Sorry, Charley," published in Reason magazine.
+Steinbeck's narrative has been challenged as being partly fictionalized.
+Bill Steigerwald, a former staff writer for the Pittsburgh Post-Gazette and an associate editor for the Pittsburgh Tribune-Review, followed the route as it is laid out in the Travels with Charley, and wrote about it in a 2011 article titled "Sorry, Charley," published in Reason magazine.
 He later self-published his analysis in a 2012 book, titled Dogging Steinbeck.
 Steigerwald concluded that Travels contains such a level of invention, and Steinbeck took such great liberty with the truth, that the work has limited claim to being non-fiction.

 He uses the dialogue with the itinerant Shakespearean actor near Alice, North Dakota, to exemplify his point.
 On October 12, Steinbeck wrote a letter to his wife describing a motel in the Badlands where he was staying, on the same date (October 12) as the supposed conversation in Alice.
 Given that the Badlands are some 350 miles away from Alice, Steigerwald concluded that the conversation with the actor was unlikely to have occurred.
 Steigerwald also challenges the idea that Steinbeck was "roughing it" during his journey, or that it was a solo voyage, save for Charley.
 Steigerwald wrote:

 Steigerwald was not the only person to claim Steinbeck did not write a purely nonfictional travelogue; Steinbeck's son believed that his father invented much of the dialogue in the book, saying: "He just sat in his camper and wrote all that [expletive]."

 Steinbeck scholars generally have not disputed Steigerwald's findings, but they have disputed their importance.

 For example, Susan Shillinglaw, a professor of English at San Jose State University and scholar at the National Steinbeck Center, told the New York Times: "Any writer has the right to shape materials, and undoubtedly Steinbeck left things out.
 That doesn't make the book a lie."
 In regard to the supposed conversations, she said: "Whether or not Steinbeck met that actor where he says he did, he could have met such a figure at some point in his life.
 And perhaps he enhanced some of the anecdotes with the waitress.
 Does it really matter that much?"

 Jay Parini, author of a Steinbeck biography, who wrote the introduction for the Penguin edition of Travels, told the New York Times:

 Bill Barich, who wrote Long Way Home: On the Trail of Steinbeck's America, also a retracing of Steinbeck's footsteps, said:

 Writer Geert Mak, who made the same trip in 2010, discovered factual inconsistencies and physical impossibilities when trying to replicate Steinbeck's traveling schedule.
 He too came to the conclusion that Steinbeck had probably invented much of what happened, only to give rise to his musings about the country, which the Dutch writer nevertheless considered to be truthful and valuable.

 Published in 2012, the 50th anniversary edition of Travels with Charley included a disclaimer by Parini, who wrote: